T.O.T.S.

 T.O.T.S., also known as Tiny Ones Transport Service, is an American animated children's television series created by Travis Braun.
-The series debuted on Disney Junior on June 14, 2019.
-It focuses on Pip and his friend Freddy who tend to baby animals during their lives at a transporting service nursery.
+The series aired on Disney Junior from June 14, 2019 to June 10, 2022.
+It focuses on Pip (a penguin) and his best friend Freddy (a flamingo) who work at T.O.T.S(a transporting service nursery) and tend to baby animals by delivering them to their(the babies') parents' doors expectedly.

 Premise

 Pip and Freddy are two delivery birds in-training at T.O.T.S. (the Tiny Ones Transport Service).
 T.O.T.S. is a place where baby animals are nursed before being delivered to their families.

 When a baby is ready for delivery, they are placed in a crate having colored edges indicating the gender of the baby: blue (male) or pink (female).
 When the baby reaches their family, Pip and Freddy, as with all delivery birds, would photograph the family with their computer tablet, called a FlyPad, for confirmation.

 Besides delivering babies, Pip and Freddy also learn to solve problems under the guidance of K.C. and Captain Candace Beakman, along with the other delivery storks.